-Mr. Vizi, age 35, has been a director of the Company since February 2016.
-He has been Executive Chairman of RCM Technologies, Inc., a public professional staffing and solutions company, since June 2018, having previously served as Chairman of the Board and on the compensation and governance committees, and has been a member of that Board since 2013.
-He is also the Chief Investment Officer of Convoy Capital, a Los Angeles-based firm specializing in small-cap activism since October 2017.
-Prior to October 2017, Mr. Vizi was Managing Director of Legion Partners Asset Management, a registered investment advisor, where he served in that capacity since 2012.
+Mr. Vizi, age 36, has been a director of the Company since February 2016.
+He has been a director of RCM Technologies, Inc., a publicly traded human capital management company, since 2013.
+In 2018, he became Executive Chairman and President of RCM, and was previously Chairman of the Board of RCM since 2015 and has been a member and on the compensation and governance committees of that company.
+Prior to 2017, Mr. Vizi was Managing Director of Legion Partners Asset Management, a registered investment advisor, where he served in that capacity since 2012.
 Prior to founding Legion Partners, Mr. Vizi was an investment professional for Shamrock Capital Advisors, the alternative investment vehicle of the Disney Family from 2007 to 2010.
 Prior to Shamrock, Mr. Vizi was a member of the private equity group at Kayne Anderson Capital Advisors.